saintmalik/blog.saintmalik.me/blog/2023-08-15-keyless-signing-github-oidc.md

         run: |
           cosign sign --yes --rekor-url "https://rekor.sigstore.dev/" ${{ steps.digest.outputs.image_sha }}
 ```
-The ```${{ steps.digest.outputs.image_sha }}``` is the output of the step where you ran the actions to grab your container image digest, you will also notice i did specify the ```--rekor-url``` flag, this is needed for when you have your own private rekor instance.
+The ```${{ steps.digest.outputs.image_sha }}``` is the output of the step where you ran the actions to grab your container image digest, you will also notice I did specify the ```--rekor-url``` flag, this is needed for when you have your private rekor instance.

-So its a must to set the rekor-url and fulcio-url flag if you have hosted your own private rekor and fulcio server.
+So it's a must to set the rekor-url and fulcio-url flag if you have hosted your own private rekor and fulcio server.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/github-actions-keyless.webp`} alt="github-actions-keyless"/>